Aug 22, 2025

 I was never the girl who dreamed about her wedding day, so when it finally arrived, the magic of it all took me completely by surprise.
 In just eight months, we pulled everything together.
 I kept things simple, promised myself I wouldn’t stress over it, and let the day unfold naturally.
 If anything went off the rails, I was determined to laugh it off and let it become part of our story.
 Looking back, that relaxed approach made it all the more enchanting; each moment only added to the joy of the day.
 Aside from this being the hottest day of the year, I can say the day was absolutely perfect.
 Better than I could have imagined.

-It all truly began with the search for our venue.
+It all began with the search for our venue.
 We had no elaborate list or grand plan, just an open mind and the hope of finding a place that felt right.
-Amazingly, it happened with the very first venue we visited.
+Surprisingly, it happened with the very first venue we visited.
 The moment we drove onto the grounds of 3 Fat Labs Wedding & Event Barn in Greencastle, Indiana, we knew it was it.
 Surrounded by trees and rolling hills, the barn was a stunning blend of rustic and modern elegance, tucked away in its own little world.
-The space was so naturally beautiful that we hardly needed to decorate.
+As a tree lover (which played a huge role in how Christian chose our engagement spot), being surrounded by those woods was a non-negotiable for me.

-Our day began with a double rainbow—a beautiful sign from the universe that we were exactly where we were meant to be.
-The vibrant arcs stretched across the sky just as we started getting ready, filling everyone with awe and excitement.
+Our day began with a double rainbow.
+It felt like a sign from the universe that we were exactly where we were meant to be.
+The arcs stretched across the sky just as we started getting ready to head out the door to the venue, filling us with excitement.
 It felt like a blessing, setting the tone for a day filled with joy, love, and a touch of magic that carried through every moment.

-Since I wanted a timeless, traditional look, we kept our palette strictly neutral with classic blacks and whites.
-Instead of using a traditional florist, we took on the challenge of DIY-ing the flowers we pre-ordered from Costco.
+Since we wanted a timeless, traditional look, we kept our palette strictly neutral with classic blacks and whites.
+Instead of using a florist, we took on the challenge of DIY-ing the flowers we pre-ordered from Costco.
 On the morning of the wedding, we transformed 105 bunches of greenery and flowers into our table settings, arch, aisle decor, bouquets, and boutonnieres.
 We used a mix of Baby’s Breath, Green Hypericum, Leatherleaf Fern, Ruscus, Silver Dollar Eucalyptus, and both Baby Green and White Hydrangeas.
-It was a massive undertaking, but seeing us all work together to bring my vision to life is now a great memory, very rewarding, and made it all that much more special.
+It was a massive undertaking, but seeing our family come together and all work bring our vision to life is now a great memory and made it all that much more special.

 Despite only rehearsing the procession three times on the morning of, everything went perfectly.
 We walked down the aisle to “To Build a Home” by The Cinematic Orchestra.
 Christian cried when I walked down the aisle with my Dad, so I’d say it was a success lol, and I’ve never seen the man cry.